 I am a political theorist in the Political Science Department at the University at Albany (State University of New York).
-My research is in the areas of early modern political thought, rhetoric and politics, feminist theory, and democratic theory.
+My research is in the areas of early modern political thought, feminist theory, rhetoric and politics, and democratic theory.
 I teach graduate and undergraduate courses in the history of political thought, feminist theory, contemporary political theory, and language and politics.

 I organize the SUNY Albany Political Theory Workshop.
 The Workshop meets several times a semester and is open to faculty, graduate students, and advanced undergraduates with interests in theoretical approaches to the study of politics.
 For announcements of upcoming events, see: Facebook.com/albanypoliticaltheory.

-Take a look at my new book here!
+Take a look at my book here!